MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - **Usage report (Preview)**: Use this report to see how your labels are being used.

 - **Activity logs (Preview)**: Use this report to see labeling actions from users, and on devices and file paths.

-    This report is currently rolling out to tenants, so if you do not see it, try again in a few days.

     This report has a **Columns** option, that lets you display more activity information than the default display.